 It'd be deceiving to act as if we don't receive a lot of free stuff in our line of work, but that doesn't mean there aren't obsession-worthy products we spend money on or recommend to friends and family.
 And right now, we're about to dig into the latter.
-(For the former, aka the products we spend our paychecks on, click here.)
-Ahead are 22 of the best drugstore beauty products we at Byrdie HQ not only hoard for our own selfish purposes but also repeatedly recommend to our loved one's time and again.
-Keep scrolling.
+Ahead are the best drugstore beauty products we at Byrdie HQ not only hoard for our own selfish purposes but also repeatedly recommend to our loved one's time and again.

-"If anyone I know is struggling with breakouts, I send them to Boots on the lookout for this zit-zapping cream.
+"If anyone I know is struggling with breakouts, I suggest this cream.
 Niacinamide reduces the appearance of spots, salicylic acid unclogs pores while zinc tackles shine.
-Glycerin ensures skin is suitably hydrated.
-It's a wonder that it only costs £16."
+Glycerin ensures skin is suitably hydrated." -Amy Lawrenson, Editorial Director

-"Sometimes all skin needs is a really good moisturiser and this rich formula by Avene has got me out of so many bad skin situations.
-It has weight but doesn't feel cloying or greasy on the skin, and practically coddles it in nourishment and nurses it back to good health."
+"Sometimes all skin needs is a really good moisturizer and this rich formula by Avene has got me out of so many bad skin situations.
+It has weight but doesn't feel cloying or greasy on the skin, and practically coddles it in nourishment and nurses it back to good health." -Shannon Peter, Deputy Editor

-"I often find with cream blushers that it takes little more than a soft buff with a brush or rub of the thumb and all of a sudden they've completely disappeared.
+"I often find with cream blushes that it takes little more than a soft buff with a brush or rub of the thumb and all of a sudden they've completely disappeared.
 That's why I like Max Factor's.
 It actually has staying power and pigment that doesn't simply melt away.
-Plus, they look great as eye shadows too."
+Plus, they look great as eye shadows too." -Shannon Peter

-"This is my forever body moisturiser.
+"This is my forever body moisturizer.
 I've used it since university when I suffered from bouts of eczema, and it's been a staple in my beauty routine ever since.
-It's paraben- and fragrance-free, so it doesn't irritate my sensitive skin and as it's formulated with naturally active ingredients like oatmeal it helps to restore and moisturise dehydrated skin.
+It's paraben- and fragrance-free, so it doesn't irritate my sensitive skin and as it's formulated with naturally active ingredients like oatmeal it helps to restore and moisturize dehydrated skin.
 My skin never feels softer than after applying this." -Alyss Bowen, Associate Social Media Editor

-"Whenever I run out of this hide-all concealer, I immediately run to the nearest Boots.
-It covers everything from blemishes to dark circles and lasts all day long, meaning you don't experience that horrible midafternoon face when you pop to the toilet and quickly have to reapply."
+"This concealer covers everything from blemishes to dark circles and lasts all day long, meaning you don't experience that horrible mid-afternoon face when you pop to the toilet and quickly have to reapply."

 "If I'm ever trying my hand at an at-home manicure, I have to apply Essie's base coat first.
 It's the only base coat that helps my polish last longer, look brighter and not chip one hour later."

 "No matter how many mascaras I try (and even love), nothing has yet to compare to this OG formula from Covergirl.
-In fact, it's one of the only products I buy like clockwork and which truly delivers everything the marketing promises—voluminous, long, blacker-than-black lashes."
+In fact, it's one of the only products I buy like clockwork and which truly delivers everything the marketing promises—voluminous, long, blacker-than-black lashes."-Erin Jahns

 "I've talked about this product so much I should basically slap a billboard of it on my chest.
-I've tried a tonne of pencils, and truly, this is the only product I keep returning to.
+I've tried a ton of pencils, and truly, this is the only product I keep returning to.
 It's got a tiny tip so I can draw little brow hairs and fill in patchy areas and a waxy consistency so it stays put on my oily skin.
-The shade taupe also perfectly matches my existing brows so I can avoid the dreaded red tint I've gotten from other pencils."
+The shade taupe also perfectly matches my existing brows so I can avoid the dreaded red tint I've gotten from other pencils." -Lindsey Metrus, Managing Editor

 "I've been a Babylips devotee since they first came out, even after trying hundreds of fancier, pricier lip balms.
 Why?
 The buttery-smooth formula actually hydrates my lips whenever they feel dry, and I love that it comes in a bunch of different shades that all offer a super-flattering tint.
-My favourite?
-The cherry one, which gives a Popsicle-stained look to your lips and doubles as a cheek stain in a pinch (pro hack I learned backstage at NYFW: the clear Babylips makes for the prettiest, dewy highlighter)."
+My favorite?
+The cherry one, which gives a Popsicle-stained look to your lips and doubles as a cheek stain in a pinch (pro hack I learned backstage at NYFW: the clear Babylips makes for the prettiest, dewy highlighter)." -Faith Xue, Editorial Director

 "I actually picked up a Nyx eye shadow palette on a whim when I was grabbing travel toiletries before a flight to Aruba.
-I'm already hooked—the colours are PERFECT for summer, especially given my current appreciation for a graphic eye shadow look."
+I'm already hooked—the colors are PERFECT for summer, especially given my current appreciation for a graphic eye shadow look." -Victoria Hoff, Wellness Editor

 Dip an eye shadow brush in water before dipping it into the palette to get a super-saturated pop of color.